HrcanJan/Hr-an_105298_feippds/README.md

-# Barbershop problem without overtaking
+# Barbershop problem with overtaking

 ### A fully functional EXAMPLE project written in python to showcase different sequences of using mutex and signalization